DevOps Assessment and Management Focusing Workshop

-Are you looking to move your organization towards DevOps and want to make sure you are taking the right approach?
+Are you planning a DevOps implementationand want to make sure you are taking the right approach?
 Based on dozens of organizations which we’ve been helping we’ve learned that the journey needs to start with a focused look at the needs/goals as well as the context, in order to outline the right solution for each organization.
 While some patterns/solutions can and should be reused, there is no boilerplate/recipe that can be adopted as is.

 The workshop is highly interactive.
 We insist on a small intimate forum where everyone participates and affects the outcome.
 Innovation Games, Gamestorming and other techniques are used and as an important side effect, the participants also learn how to effectively think and collaborate to solve tough system-level problems in the future.

 As the purpose of the workshop is to outline high-level improvement strategy, the bulk of the thinking is done together with management in real-time, with us helping you apply relevant thinking approaches and tools.
 In order to have an effective workshop, we spend some time getting acquainted with your context and expectations, using a few focused assessment interviews.

 In a true agile fashion, we aim to deliver value rather than follow a predefined plan/syllabus.
 While a backlog is prepared based on initial preparation/interviews to learn the general context and aims, we continuously seek feedback and adjust direction driving at maximum impact and return on the time of participants based on the discussions and directions that emerge.

 Key Agile tools such as Kanban Boards, Burnups, Estimation/Prioritization games and frequent Retrospectives are used throughout the workshop, leading to hands-on learning of how Agile works.
 Actually, we recommend these techniques be adopted for the ongoing routine of Management Teams.